Tech-Jobs-International/ct-gen-images/README.md

 # ct-gen-images

-Repo to store images for the educational CT-Generator
+The purpose of this repo is to store images for the educational CT-Generator.